ietf-wg-aipref/wg-materials/ietf123/minutes.md

 Q: Alissa Cooper: What about the fidelity and the referencing of data in the generation of outputs

 Q: Franck Brockners: how to propagate through MCP
-R: yes it can be done but not in thisn first release
+R: yes it can be done but not in this first release